Prototypist1/Tac/ReadMe.md

     "Hello " + subject.first-name + ", it's " +context.first-name return;
 }
 ```
 Unlike methods, method-blueprints have three type parameters: the first is the context's type, the second is the input of the returned method, and the third is the output of the returned method.
-A blueprint definition also includes the name of the context, the name of the created method's input, and the code that will be the body of that method.
+A blueprint definition also includes the name of the context <!-- what do I mean "name of the context"?? how the blueprint will refer to it's context -->, the name of the created method's input, and the code that will be the body of that method.

 To create a method, call the blueprint like you would call a method and pass in an object that you want to be its context.